sw1ft747/svenmod/README.md

 # SvenMod
-SvenMod is a C++ plugin environment for the game Sven Co-op that provides powerful Source-like API for creating and supporting client-side plugins.
+SvenMod is a C++ plugin environment for Sven Co-op that provides powerful Source-like API for creating and supporting client-side plugins.

-Includes two main files: library `(svenmod.dll)` and launcher `(svenmod_launcher.exe)`.
+Includes two main files: library `svenmod.dll` and launcher `svenmod_launcher.exe`.
 It is neccesary to launch the game using SvenMod's launcher.

 # For developers
 See the [wiki](https://github.com/sw1ft747/SvenMod/wiki "wiki") page

+The project is written in Visual Studio 2022

 # VAC
 There's no VAC in the game but for safe you can use `-insecure` launch parameter, still you will be able to join any secure VAC server.